AntennaHouse/moby-dick/README.md

 - Stage 3: Paragraph Widow 2<br>Correct most of the remaining Paragraph Widows
 - Stage 4: Text Repeated at Line Start or Line End<br>Correct the paragraphs with text repeated at the start or end of consecutive lines
 - Stage 5: Consecutive Hyphens<br>Correct the paragraphs with too many consecutive hyphens
-- Stage 5: White-space<br>Correct wide white-space
+- Stage 6: White-space<br>Correct wide white-space
+- Stage 7: River<br>Correct rivers

 `stages.bat` expects the analysis-utility files (available from the GitHub repository at https://github.com/AntennaHouse/analysis-utility) to be in a sibling directory.
 I.e., in `../analysis-utility`.